tpoisot/DataSharingPaper/DataSharing-MS.md

 This can cause problems at all steps of the life of a paper.
 How can a paper describing a new method be adequately reviewed if data are not available?
 How can you be sure that you are correctly applying a method if you can't reproduce the results?
-Can increased pressure to release the full dataset will help identify the (admittedly rare) cases of data falsification?
+Releasing the full dataset may help identify (admittedly rare) cases of data falsification.
 The movement of *reproducible research* [see *e.g.* @Mesirov2010 for a recent perspective] advocates that a paper should be self-contained, *i.e.* be not only the text, but also the data, and the computer code to reproduce the figures.